etallman/covid_tracker/README.md

 Add additional notes about how to deploy this on a live system

 ## Built With
-ReactJS - The web framework used
+* React
-NPM - Dependency Management
+* React-chartjs-2
-MaterialUI - UI library used for styling React-chartjs-2
+* React-Countup
-React-Countup
+* MaterialUI - UI library used for styling

 ## Authors
 Eileen Tallman